 Some areas may also offer a local mental health reablement service.
 This support with mental health will focus on coping techniques, promoting social inclusion, building self-esteem and goal setting.
 Mental health reablement can refer to other support services.
-Following an assessment by a social care or health professional, you may be referred to these services.
+Following an assessment by social care or health professionals, you may be referred to these services.

 How do I get reablement?